 Practice spreading your toes at home.
 Gently separate each toe from the next to increase the space between.
 Take your index finger and trace each toe starting from either end so that you can slide your finger from tip to the base.
 When you can spread your toes sufficiently interlace your fingers between them.
 Be gentle!
 This may be painful and require some practice.
 As a reminder during the day, place little pieces of cotton between your toes, and walk around.
 If you have too much material it will be uncomfortable so take a bit out.

 Put cotton between your toes before you ride.
 As an experiment only do one foot so you can feel the difference.
 Notice how secure you are when you have a flat foot and toes spread.

 Use this Murdoch Minute to improve your base of support and weight your heels.
 Keeping your toes spread will let the weight bearing part of your foot support you weight while the outside toes help stabilize.
 And remember to – Enjoy the ride!

 Wendy Murdoch international riding instructor, clinician and author is among the most skillful equestrian teachers encountered today.
 Her keen eye, ability to communicate clear concise information, understanding of correct function for both horse and rider, and hands-on approach to rider solutions makes her teaching immediate, powerful and lasting.
 Riders make permanent positive changes in minutes under her watchful eye.
-Her schedule, articles and free video contenct as well as her new book, 40 Five-Minute Jumping Fixes: Simple Solutions for Better Jumping Performance in No Time, can be found at www: murdochmethod.com.
+Take a look around the website to find more articles, her schedule, articles and free video content as well as her new book, 40 Five-Minute Jumping Fixes: Simple Solutions for Better Jumping Performance in No Time.